 One way for an employer to show they – is to show they .

 As a manager/employer, an employee’s health is a valuable asset to you.
-Investing in health and programs will make sure that asset is well taken of in the long term.
+Investing in a health program will make sure that asset is well taken of in the long term.